levsero/test_embed/doc/zesettings.md

 ### Talk settings

-The widget's `talk` object, which represents the Chat component, has the following setting:
+The widget's `talk` object, which represents the Talk component, has the following setting:

 * [nickName](#nickname)